iitd-bird-robotics/BIRD-project-template/README.md

 A concise description of:

-* the problem being addressed,
+* problem statement,
-* why it matters,
+* motivation and use cases,
 * and the key technical contribution.

-Write for a technically literate audience outside the immediate subfield.

----

 ## System Overview